noman720/siper/README.md

 # siper
 An android VoIP application using native SIP API.
-Android ConnectionService (CallKit in iOS) is implemented in this application.
+Android TelecomManager (CallKit in iOS) is implemented in this application using ConnectionService.

 Note: Feel free to inform if you have any suggestion.